Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Are Lumps and Bumps on Dogs’ Skin?

-Lumps and bumps can be skin inflammations or growths.
-Dogs of any age can develop large or small bumps and lumps, but they most often occur in older dogs.
+Generally speaking, lumps and bumps can be skin inflammations or growths.
+Dogs of any age can develop large or small bumps and lumps, but they are slightly more common in older dogs.

 Any lumps and bumps that you notice on your dog’s skin should be checked by your vet.